-SO WHAT IS RUACH?
+WHAT IS RUACH?

-After Saturday night dinner, but before havdalah, our region congregates in the soft singing of our Slow Ruach songs.
+After Saturday night dinner, but before havdalah, our region congregates in the soft singing of our Slow Ruach (often called slowach) songs.
 These songs are often more spiritual, and this session is taken very seriously by most CRUSYites.
 This is widely considered people's favorite part of convention.
-In these sessions, our region will lay down on the floor, often on top of one another, and beautifully sing hymns led by our Rel/Ed and Ruach Co-Chairs.
+In these sessions, our region will lay down on the floor, often on top of one another, and sing hymns led by our Rel/Ed and Ruach Co-Chairs.
 This singing is immediately followed by Birkat, Ma'ariv, and Havdalah.

 HOW DO I LEARN RUACH SONGS?

 While ruach can only truly be learned through experience, you can practice songs outside of convention.
 Go on our Soundcloud for tracks of all our ruach songs.
 You can also go on YouTube to find videos of full slowach sessions.
 If you don't know the songs when you come to convention, don't worry!
 The songs are easy to learn and other CRUSYites are always happy to help!

 For the YouTube Video